MBM1607/advent-of-typescript-2023/src/15-box-toys/README.md

 But there's one little thing..
 We need to support the number of boxes being a union.
 That means our resulting tuple can also be a union.
 Check out test_nutcracker in the tests to see how that works.

-## Pondering

-The original is my preferred solution for this so they are the same for this.